alexcu2718/fdf/README.md

 **4. Allocation-Optimised Iterator Adaptor**
 -- Design filter mechanism avoiding:
--- Unnecessary directory allocations
+-- Unnecessary directory allocations(via a closure with a function called on readdir/getdent)
--- Non-essential memory operations

 **5. MacOS/BSD(s(potentially) Specific Optimisations**
 -- Implement an iterator using getattrlistbulk (this may be possible for bsd too? or perhaps just linking getdirentries for BSD systems)